LukeWebster-Khan/Basic-javascript-projects/README.md

 # Javascript-projects

-## These are a collection of projects utilising HTML5, CSS and javascript
+## These are a collection of Javascript project produced as part of the JavaScript30 online resource by Wes Bos.